Sustainable Procurement 101

 There are many ways of identifying the risk potential of suppliers.
 You can use an ABC method, geographic analysis, third-party reporting, indexes, scorecards, and assessment protocols.
 Pareto analysis and spend analysis can show which suppliers are most at risk for supply disruptions.

-Establishing governance models
+Establishing governance models and relationship steering

 An SRM governance model is the structured organization of people, controls, and mechanisms.
 In general, a governance model includes: